rng-dynamics/ping-fox/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/rng-dynamics/ping-fox/rust.yml?branch=main)
 [![Coveralls branch](https://img.shields.io/coverallsCoverage/github/rng-dynamics/ping-fox?branch=main)](https://coveralls.io/github/rng-dynamics/ping-fox)

-A Rust ping (ICMP) library without the need for elevated privileges.
+A ping (ICMP) library - simple to use and no root or setuid required.

 ## Getting Started

 In ping-fox a `PingSentToken` represents an evidence that a ping message has been sent.
 Each call to `PingSender::send_to` returns a `PingSentToken` which can be used to call `PingReceiver::recieve`.
 This makes sure that `PingSender::recieve` is never called without a previous call to `PingSender::send_to`.

-The following illustrates the simple usage of ping-fox.
+The following example describes how to configure ping-fox, how to send an echo message and how to receive an echo reply message.

 ```
 # Cargo.toml